Adult Development and Aging Concentration

-The doctoral program in Adult Development and Aging (ADA) prepares professionals for participation in academic, research, governmental, and private organizations.
+The doctoral program in Human Development with the Adult Development and Aging (ADA) option prepares professionals for participation in academic, research, governmental, and private organizations.
 Students complete coursework that includes developmental theories, developmental research methods, and development across the adult years at the individual and family levels of analysis, health, and advanced statistical analysis.

 What You'll Study

 Students in the ADA area of the Human Development degree take courses taught by Adult Development and Aging faculty, other Human Development and Family Science (HDFS) faculty, faculty from sociology and psychology, and other faculty with expertise in research methods, statistical analysis, and qualitative methods.
 Students who complete the Ph.D. through the ADA area of the Human Development program acquire a breadth of research training, equipping them to conduct independent research using a range of methodological and analytical skills.